Task Force on Administrative Workload in Research

 - Catherine Peters, professor of civil and environmental engineering; chair, Department of Civil and Environmental Engineering; director, Program in Geological Engineering

-- Jacob Shapiro, professor of politics and international affairs, Woodrow Wilson School
+- Jacob Shapiro, professor of politics and international affairs, School of Public and International Affairs

 - Olga Troyanskaya, professor of computer science and the Lewis-Sigler Institute for Integrative Genomics

-- Jennifer Widner, professor of politics and international affairs, Woodrow Wilson School
+- Jennifer Widner, professor of politics and international affairs, School of Public and International Affairs

 Sits with task force